 - Your name, title and job description

 - Any courses you may have attended with us as well as your feedback from these courses

 - Any other business dealings we have had with you, for example quotations we have sent you, emails we have sent to you and received from you

 How do you get to see the data we hold about you?
 (Data Subject Access Request)

-- Via EmailTo find out what information we hold about you, please email email@example.com from one of the email addresses that we hold on our system about you
+- Via EmailTo find out what information we hold about you, please email firstname.lastname@example.org from one of the email addresses that we hold on our system for you

 - Via TelephoneOnce you have contacted us we will ring you on a number we hold for you and ask if we can speak to you so that we can verify your request